cxt98/NA568-final-team10/ORB_SLAM2/README.md

 1. Download a sequence (ASL format) from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets

-2. Execute the following first command for V1 and V2 sequences, or the second command for MH sequences.
+2. Execute the following command for V1 and V2 sequences.
 Change PATH_TO_SEQUENCE_FOLDER and SEQUENCE according to the sequence you want to run.
 ```
 ./Examples/Stereo/stereo_euroc Vocabulary/ORBvoc.txt Examples/Stereo/EuRoC.yaml PATH_TO_SEQUENCE/mav0/cam0/data PATH_TO_SEQUENCE/mav0/cam1/data Examples/Stereo/EuRoC_TimeStamps/SEQUENCE.txt
 ```
+Or modify `run_stereo_euroc_imu.sh` and execute:
 ```
-./Examples/Stereo/stereo_euroc Vocabulary/ORBvoc.txt Examples/Stereo/EuRoC.yaml PATH_TO_SEQUENCE/cam0/data PATH_TO_SEQUENCE/cam1/data Examples/Stereo/EuRoC_TimeStamps/SEQUENCE.txt
+./run_stereo_euroc_imu.sh
 ```

 *****

 Below is the primary README of ORBSLAM2.